paulaked/Data25-starwars/README.md

 - Create a job board in Trello or similar to keep track of user stories.
 This job board can be found at https://djew.atlassian.net/jira/core/projects/SWPD/board
 - Your code should utilise functional programming OR object-oriented programming
 - Use Test Driven Development: write tests first

-## Extra Goals

--Create a new collection containing the data for all vehicles and reference pilots and films by their ObjectIDs -Create a new collection containing information about the films